shasheesh88/shasheesh88.github.io/gallery.md

 This gallery will grow gradually over time.

 I prefer adding fewer meaningful images rather than many forgettable ones.
-Each photo here is intended to carry memory, context, or insight.
+Each image here carries influence, reflection, or a lesson.

 ---

 ### Note to Future Me

-If you're looking at this years from now, these photos are not just images.
+If you're looking at this years from now, these are not just images.

-They are reminders of who you were when they were taken.
+They are anchors — reminders of who shaped you and what guided your thinking.